bryanvengwa/spotify-clone/readme.txt

  Many to many relationship
  when creating this the entity must be registered in the module in which there are sharing the same relationship

+ when creating a new module for example auth module: nest g module auth nest g service auth